rusty2hip292/Lang/README.txt

 	functions will be called much like in Java or C: myfunction(param1, param2)

+	functions do not need to be defined above their first usage, nor even necessarily in the same file

 	function definitions shall be as follows:
-		function myfunction(param1, param2)
+		myfunction(param1, param2) begin
 			// code
 			return {expression}
 		end
-	the return type of the function is inferred from examination of the types of each return statement any type may be passed to a function, though a run-time error may occur if the parameter is used in a way that is incompatible with its type for greater type safety, the function type and its parameters may be explicitly cast: function (int) typesafefunction((int) param1, (boolean) param2)
+	the return type of the function is inferred from examination of the types of each return statement any type may be passed to a function, though a run-time error may occur if the parameter is used in a way that is incompatible with its type for greater type safety, the function type and its parameters may be explicitly given: int typesafefunction(int param1, boolean param2) begin
 			// code
 			return 6
 		end

+linking to other languages:
+	we will support calling C functions natively